wilkos-dans/notify-documentation/webroot/content/_index.md

 The documentation has the following structure:

-**Scenarios:**
+**Notification Pattern**
+These describe the payload for a re-usable notification - a kind of template.

+**Example Scenarios:**
 These describe an operation, typically involving a repository system and one other service.
 The operation is enabled by the exchange of *notifications*.

-**Notification Pattern**
-These describe the payload for a re-usable notification - a kind of template.

 **Notifications:**
 These describe the individual LDNs sent between repositories and services, one or more of which may be used in a *scenario*.